RitchieLab/Gene-level-statistical-colocalization/README.md

-This code is to identify and remove genes for which the expression predictor SNPs and causal phenotype SNPs are different but in linkage disequilibrium.
+This code is to identify and filter out genes for which there is no evidence of statistical colocalization between the corresponding eQTLs (for a given tissue) and GWAS-significant SNPs
 There is no required version of R, but R (>=3.5.0) is preferred.

 The following libraries are required to run this sofware: